 For more on Live Streaming in 2018: Video Production and Marketing Trends 2018

 Influencer marketing is when the focus of marketing is placed on influential people, rather than spreading it across the targeted market.

 Influencer marketers have built a relationship and a sense of trust with their audience over their years of blogging, vlogging or posting to social media sites.
-With it being the go to for many brands, especially start-ups, over the last year, influencer marketing gives audiences a sense of trust when purchasing a product, something marketers have never been able to properly utlise before.
+With it being the go-to for many brands, especially start-ups, over the last year, influencer marketing gives audiences a sense of trust when purchasing a product, something marketers have never been able to properly utilise before.

 We’re keeping our eye on Twitter.

 With 2017 not being the greatest year for the platform, we’re expecting to see drastic changes.
 We’re not sure what, Twitter themselves may not even know how they’re going to change.
 However, Twitter needs to make some major changes in order to stay relevant in the vastly changing digital world.